 Every unit has to be produced.
-The building blocks for units are called Craft and Metal.
-You start with a few workshops and a large stock pile of Craft, the building blocks of almost everything.
+The building blocks for units are Craft and Metal.
+You start with a few workshops which build craft and a large stockpile.
 Mines are found in certain parts of the map, and produce metal.
 Each unit has a fixed production cost.

-ie, 1 hunting lodge costs 10 craft points.
+ie, 1 hunting lodge costs 10 craft points and 10 Money.

-1 Light Infantry unit costs 10 craft points and 2 metal points.
-New units are created by filling out the production sheet.
-On this form are spaces to specify the new units, as well as the cost to create them.
+1 Light Infantry unit costs 10 craft points and 2 metal points and 15 Money.
+New units are bought by filling out the production sheet.
+On this form are spaces to specify the new units, as well as the cost to buy them.
+There are 14 lines of production.